osu-cass/seagrant-wiki/README.md

 # Oregon Sea Grant Sencha Apps

+IMPORTANT: This repo is no longer under development and has been archived.

 - [Getting Started](docs/getting-started.md) for student developers
 - [Directory](docs/directory.md) outline of the projects
 - [Cordova/PhoneGap's config.xml](docs/config.xml.md) deserves its own description